 Based on his extensive experience as author, coauthor, ghostwriter, and developmental editor, Peter offers a broad range of writing services.
-Please use the buttons below to find more information about his books, editorial consultations, coauthoring and coaching rates, as well as Archetypal Readings, and to subscribe to his email list.
+Please use the buttons below to find more information about his books, editorial consultations, coauthoring and coaching rates, as well as Archetypal Readings.

 Dying Every Day: